-3Mojekwu v Iwuchukwu [2004] 4 SC (Part II) 1.
+&lt;sup>9 Mojekwu v Iwuchukwu [2004] 4 SC (Part II) 1.

-(majority of whom are unmarried) have an unmet need for contraception (Allan Guttmacher Institute 2004: 6).
-While on average Nigerian women want large families, about 20 per cent of married women still want to limit their family size or wait for some time before their next birth, but their contraceptive needs are unmet (NPC and ICF 2009).
+According to the 2008 Demographic Health Survey (DHS), the use of contraception has increased from 13 percent in 2003 to 15 percent in 2008, including a corresponding increase in the use of modern methods of contraception from 8 percent in 2003 to 10 percent in 2008.
+(National Population Commission and ICF Macro 2009).
+It states further that urban women are more than thrice as likely as rural women to use a method of contraception (26 and 9 percent, respectively).
+The DHS states further that about 20 per cent of adolescent women (majority of whom are unmarried) have an unmet need for contraception (Allan Guttmacher Institute 2004: 6).
+While on average Nigerian women want large families, about 20 per cent of married women still want to limit their family size or wait for some time before their next birth, but their contraceptive needs are unmet (National Population Commission and ICF Macro 2009).
 The consequences of the above scenario are grave for women's health in the country.
 Low contraceptive use among women, particularly young women, can lead to high fertility rate and incidence of unwanted pregnancies.
 At 2008, the total fertility rate in Nigeria was estimated at 5.7 births per woman.
-Although this is a modest decline from previous years, nonetheless, it remains somewhat high (NPC and ICF 2009).
-This tends to put the lives of Nigerian women in danger since there is a correlation between high fertility rate and maternal mortality (UNICEF 2009: 32).
+Although this is a modest decline from previous years, nonetheless, it remains somewhat high (National Population Commission and ICF Macro 2009).
+This tends to put the lives of Nigerian women in danger since there is a correlation between high fertility rate and maternal mortality (UNICEF 2010: 32).

 One of the greatest challenges to meeting the health needs of women generally and maternal health in particular in Nigeria, is the problem of inadequate allocation of resources to the health sector.
 Although this problem affects health services generally, the impact is felt more as regards sexual and reproductive health issues.
 Over the years, the Nigerian government has exhibited a flagrant disregard to lives and well-being of its citizens, especially women, through its shoestring allocation to the health sector.
-Government's allocation over the years to the health sector has hovered around 4-5 per cent of the annual budget (CRR and WRDC 2008: 4).
-Moreover, according to a World Bank Report, the country's public health expenditure as percent of (GDP) was 2.12 in 2009 as against 1.90 reported in 2008, making it one of the countries that spent the lowest percentage on the health of its people in those years (World Bank 2010).
+Government's allocation over the years to the health sector has hovered around 4-5 per cent of the annual budget (Center for Reproductive Rights and Women Research Documentation Centre 2008: 4).
+Moreover, according to a World Bank Report (2010), the country's public health expenditure as percent of (GDP) was 2.12 in 2009 as against 1.90 reported in 2008, making it one of the countries that spent the lowest percentage on the health of its people in those years.
 Poor funding of the health sector has led to decay in government hospitals evident by acute shortage of medical supplies such as gloves, syringes, drugs, beddings and toiletries (Durojaye and Ayankogbe 2005: 187).
 The poor allocation of resources to health care services needed only by women would amount to an act of discrimination.
 For a country that is richly endowed with various natural resources, including oil, it is embarrassing that the health sector should remain in shambles.
 It must be recalled that at the Abuja Declaration (2001) African governments agreed to commit at least 15 per cent of their annual budgetary allocations to the health sector.
 Sadly, a recent report has shown that only two countries (Rwanda and South Africa) have fulfilled this promise (WHO 2011: 2).